Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 2023

-What was studied: Researchers enrolled 214 patients with short stature and multi-organ abnormalities and performed whole exome sequencing (WES) to identify variants in epigenetic modification genes.
-SETD5 was one of 19 genes identified across the cohort.
+Researchers enrolled 214 patients with short stature and differences across multiple organ systems and performed whole exome sequencing, a type of genetic test that reads all the protein-coding genes, to look for variants in genes involved in epigenetic modification, which controls how genes are turned on and off.
+SETD5 was one of 19 genes identified across the group.

 • WES identified pathogenic or likely pathogenic variants in 33 of 214 patients (15.4%), across 19 epigenetic genes including SETD5.